Strangenoise/CustomLayersMerge/README.md

 # CustomLayersMerge

 ## What's this script purpose ?!
-This script allows you to automatically shuffle a bunch of layers based on their name, add a grade and merge them back together.
+This script allows you to automatically shuffle a bunch of layers based on their name, add a grade and/or a color node, and merge them back together.

 ## How to install